doug-leith/cydia/README.md

   * Update the permissions using `chmod a+r ~/.mitmproxy/mitmproxy-ca.pem`

-  * Now type `sudo -u nobody mitmdump --mode transparent --showhost --ssl-insecure` top startup mitmproxy.
+  * Now type `sudo -u nobody mitmdump --mode transparent --showhost --ssl-insecure` to startup mitmproxy.
 Traffic from the phone will now be routed to mitmproxy.
 Typically you'll see errors as the phone detects the presence of mitmproxy intercepting connections.

 ## Install mitmproxy CA cert as trusted on phone
 The next step is to install the CA cert of mitmproxy as a trusted cert on the phone.
-To do this on an iphone:
+To do this on an iPhone:
 1. Go to Settings-WiFi and connect to laptop access point
 2. Open Safari and navigate to url [http://mitm.it](http://mitm.it) (note, http not https).
 Click "Get mitmproxy-ca-cert.pem" for iOS.
 You'll see a message asking "This website is trying to download a configuration profile.
 Do you want to allow this?", choose "Allow".
 3. Go to Settings-General-Profile, you should see mitmproxy, click on it and choose "install".